William758/ZetSizeController/README.md

 Use r2modman or place inside of Risk of Rain 2/Bepinex/Plugins/

 ## Changelog:

+v1.0.4 - Add JellyFish to smallFlyer list.
+Reorganize config sections (artifact and modifiers values reset).
+Added some more configs.
+Level and itemScore based size scaling.

 v1.0.3 - Added Artifact of the Giants.
 Tweak how mod gets default monster scale.